Is Prague Dangerous at Night?

 4. Stay Alert:

-Be aware of your surroundings and trust your instincts.
-If something feels off or uncomfortable, it’s best to move to a more populated area or seek assistance from authorities.
+Be aware of your surroundings and follow your gut.
+If you feel uneasy or something feels off, it is probably in your best interest to relocate to a more inhabited dwellings or call the authorities.

 5. Plan Your Routes in Advance: